 Types of Accounts Betterment Supports

 - Roth IRAs – We have a posts to help you learn more about Roth IRA contribution limits for your reference

 - Taxable Accounts

 When you invest with Betterment, your individual portfolio will be individualized for your needs.
-When you open an account, the service asks you a series of questions to determine your investment timeline, your appetite for risk, and what you hope to achieve throughout the process.
+When you open a Betterment account, the service asks you a series of questions to determine your investment timeline, your appetite for risk, and what you hope to achieve throughout the process.

 The information they collect during this interview helps them create a perfect blend of ETFs that can help you reach your goals.
 If you’re fairly young, that will likely mean your portfolio will hold a stronger allocation of stocks than bonds.
 As you age, however, your portfolio will automatically rebalance to reflect your changing needs and desired level of risk.